loading

 Overview

-On the Semantic Web, the information is expressed as statements about resources, just like “The members of the band Eurythmics were Annie Lennox and Dave Stewart” and “this song has been written by Annie Lennox”
+On the Semantic Web, the information is expressed as statements about resources, just like “The members of the band Eurythmics were Annie Lennox and Dave Stewart” and “Annie Lennox has written this song”

 Nevertheless, the same URI /people/Federico may identify both my home page and an RDF representation of the resource identified by the string Federico.

-In fact, even the RDF uses URIs (Uniform Resource Identifiers) to identify resources, and this brings us to the main question: since URIs can identify both web pages and machine-readable resources, how do we use them so that their identification is unambiguous?
+Even the RDF uses URIs (Uniform Resource Identifiers) to identify resources, and this brings us to the main question: since URIs can identify both web pages and machine-readable resources, how do we use them so that their identification is unambiguous?

 Resource Identifiers, Or What’s In A URI?

 On the Semantic Web, URIs can identify Web pages and objects.
-Such objects may belong to the real world (like planes, people, or books) or be fictitious (like fantasy ideas or creatures, as hobbits or the Millennium Falcon).
+Such objects may belong to the real world (like planes, people, or books) or be fictitious (like fantasy ideas or creatures, such as hobbits or the Millennium Falcon).
 The Semantic Web calls them real-world objects or things.

 1. BE ON THE WEB